2006 Dargai bombing

-On 8 November 2006, a suicide bombing took place at Punjab Regiment Center in Dargai, Khyber Pakhtunkhwa, Pakistan that targeted Pak army.
+On 8 November 2006, a suicide bombing took place at Punjab Regiment Center in Dargai, Khyber Pakistanhtunkhwa, Pakistan that targeted Pakistan army.
 The attack left 42 soldiers dead while 20 others were wounded.
 Pakistan Taliban claimed responsibility for the attack.

 Background

 On 30 October 2006, missiles were launched on a madrassa in Chenagai village of Bajour Agency at around 05:00 am in which 82 people were killed.
 The motive of the airstrike was to kill Osama bin Laden.
 The airstrike was carried out by Central Intelligence Agency and Pakistani forces jointly.

 Bombing

 At around 08:40 (UTC + 05:00), when 130 recruits of Punjab Regiment were preparing for parade, a short bearded suicide bomber wearing cloak shouted "Allah hu Akbar" (God is Great) and blew himself up killing 38 and wounding 22 people at the spot, out of whom, 2 died later rising the death toll to 40.
 Another suicide bomber failed to explode and was hunted as he tried to escape.